ratonlaveur123/income_classification/README.md

 1. Training and test dataset (adult_trdata.csv and adult_test.csv)
 2. Two ipython notebooks for ML model development (Logistic_Regression.ypynb and Random_Forest.ipynb)
 3. Model output from the best ML model (logr.pkl)
-4. Python file for creating API endpoint (app.py)
+4. Python file for creating API endpoint using Flask (app.py)
 5. Instructions on how to test API endpoint (API_Testing_Instruction.docx)
 6. Sample input data (single row of data or a batch) for API testing (test_df1.csv and test_df2.csv)